Y1z1n/YT-Downloader/README.md

 so you can call it a merge between VB.net (as front-end) & python (as back-end)

+Even tho the script(python) can work perfectly without any GUI

 hope you find this useful